Adroiti/docs-for-code-review-tools/RuboCop/Layout-SpaceInLambdaLiteral.md

-Pattern: Layout/SpaceInLambdaLiteral
+Pattern: Malformed space in lambda literal

 Issue: -

 ## Description

-This cop checks for spaces between -> and opening parameter brace in lambda literals.
+This cop checks for spaces between `->` and opening parameter brace in lambda literals.

 ### Example